avolkov/unison-presentation/slides.rst

     $ unison <profile_name> -auto

-Where profile name is *.prf file i.e. ~/.unison/default.prf There can be multiple profile files
+Where profile name is '.prf' file i.e. ~/.unison/default.prf

+There can be multiple profile files